Kellye Fox |

 4. Give out monster bookmarks for non-candy Halloween treats.

 Inspire the reader in every kid.
 Try this easy tutorial using cardstock paper.
 Of course, there are Halloween color-your-own bookmarks that our recipients may enjoy more.
-Or the bulk Halloween bookmarks.
+Or the finished Halloween bookmarks.
 Either way, pair the bookmarks with a book from Dollar Tree and toss them in a small treat bag for a memorable non-candy Halloween treat.

 5. Opt for cereal bars instead of candy.